Trump dismisses accusations of sexual misconduct as 'fake news'

 The message combined two topics that have dogged Trump over the course of his first year in office.
 While the Russia investigation has clouded his administration for months, the charges of sexual misconduct have recently gained new prominence as a wave of similar allegations have led to resignations and firings of powerful men in Congress, Hollywood and the media.

-On Monday, some Democratic lawmakers began calling on Trump to resign because of the allegations, including New York Democrat Kirsten Gillibrand, who said during an interview with CNN's Christiane Amanpour that the women should be believed.
+On Monday, some Democratic lawmakers began calling on Trump to resign because of the allegations, including New York Democratic Sen. Kirsten Gillibrand, who said during an interview with CNN's Christiane Amanpour that the women should be believed.

 "President Trump should resign," Gillibrand said.
 "These allegations are credible, they are numerous.
 I've heard these women's testimony, and many of them are heartbreaking."